search icon

 Step 2: Identify and gather the information you need to amend

 Rhode Island corporations file the Articles of Amendment to make changes to their founding documents.
-But before you dive into the paperwork process, it can be helpful to gather all of the information you need to make your desired changes.
+But before you start the paperwork process, it can be helpful to gather all of the information you need to make your desired changes.

 The Articles of Amendment requires a lot of information, including: